iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Closedness Preserving Operations on Sets.md

 Skippppped for later.

 **Remarks**

+The preservations of closedness on sets doesn't translate directly to the closedness for pigraph of functions.

-It's similar to the convexity preserving operations.
+It's somewhat similar to the convexity preserving operations for functions as well.